istudyatuni/file-merger/README.md

 Configuration file:

-`extension` - input and output files extension
+`extension` - extension for all input and output files (optional parameter)

 `folder` - sub-folder, where files located (optional parameter)